Pedrokostam/Lira/README.md

 But who says **JY-ruh**?

 <sup><sub>Did you know that the name of Jira comes from Godzilla (which in Japanese is pronounced Gojira)?
-The name was chosen as an allusion to another bug tracker tool called Bugzilla.</sub></sup>
+The name was chosen as an allusion to another bug-tracking tool called Bugzilla.</sub></sup>